OlivierLDff/QOlm/Readme.md

 * ObjectList : a much nicer way to expose C++ list to QML than the quick & dirty `QList<QObject*>` property .
 Supports all the strong model features of QAbstractListModel while showing the simple and well know API of QList.

-* SharedObjectList : Same as ObjectList but with `QSharedPointer<QObject>` that allow to easily share QObject based class between different list without the need of managing ownership

 ## Dependencies

 * [gtest](https://github.com/google/googletest) : Unit and mock testing framework